Enhance and Automate Account Reconciliation with @run

 3. What are the common steps involved in financial reconciliation?

-· Gathering internal financial records and external statements
+• Collecting data from internal accounting records and external or supporting statements

 4. What are some common challenges faced during financial reconciliation?